 And interestingly, if your total taxable gain is above your £3,000 allowance after current year losses have been deducted, you can carry forward unused losses from previous tax years.
 If these reduce your gain to the tax-free exemption, you can hold back any remaining losses to a future tax year.

 If you believe that the CGT rates are to increase it’s better to delay using carried forward losses until after the rate has changed.
-That way you are sheltering gains from tax at 20% or 40% rather than 10% and 20%.
+That way you could be sheltering gains from tax at maybe 20% or 40% rather than 10% and 20%.

 If you’re not sure how best to take advantage of tax exemptions, a financial adviser can help make sure that your money is managed in the most tax-efficient way possible.